 A driving licence is usually required.

-- care homes for the elderly;
+- care homes for the elderly

-- centres for victims of abuse or people recovering from addiction;
+- centres for victims of abuse or people recovering from addiction

-- prisons and young offenders units.
+- prisons and young offenders units

 Look for job vacancies at:

 It's largely up to you to take the initiative, foster links and connections in your area and make speculative applications to create opportunities.

 It may be possible to find work through your clinical placement when training.

-Courses can cover areas such as;
+Courses can cover areas such as:

-- dance awareness;
+- dance awareness

-- movement analysis;
+- movement analysis

-- specific client groups;
+- specific client groups

-- supervision and practice skills;
+- supervision and practice skills

-- theoretical approaches;
+- theoretical approaches

-- psychological development;
+- psychological development

 - practical and theoretical professional developments.

 Experienced dance movement psychotherapists may go on to work as consultants or develop a management career leading other arts therapists.
 It is possible to move into training and provide clinical supervision to less experienced therapists or into a career in research.